Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

-\begin{hproof} We prove this claim using four intermediate lemmas, presented in Appendix~\ref{apdx:pfAlgo4}.
-Our first lemma establishes a generic upper bound on the regret of an algorithm for online Fisher markets using convex programming duality.
-This regret upper bound is composed of two terms: (i) the first term is akin to the constraint violation of the algorithm and, in particular, accounts for the loss corresponding to over (or under-consuming) goods, and (ii) the second term accounts for the loss of setting prices that deviate far from the static expected equilibrium prices.
-To bound the first term of the generic regret bound (and the constraint violation of Algorithm~\ref{alg:AlgoProbKnownDiscrete}), we first note that the expected constraint violation is upper bounded by $O(\mathbb{E}[n-\tau])$, where $\tau$ is the stopping time at which the average remaining resource capacity vector $\d_t \notin [\d - \Delta, \d+\Delta]$.
+To bound the first term of the generic regret bound (and the constraint violation of Algorithm~\ref{alg:AlgoProbKnownDiscrete}), we first note that the constraint violation is upper bounded by $O(\mathbb{E}[n-\tau])$, where $\tau$ is the first time at which the average remaining resource capacity vector $\d_t \notin [\d - \Delta, \d+\Delta]$.
 Then, using concentration inequalities and arguments analogous to those in~\cite{chen2021linear}, we show that $O(\mathbb{E}[n-\tau])$ is a constant, establishing our desired constraint violation bound.
-Finally, to upper bound the second term in the generic regret bound, we first leverage techniques from parametric optimization to establish a lipschitzness relation between the optimal price of the certainty equivalent Problem $CE(\d_t)$ and the average remaining capacity vector $\d_t$.
-That is, we establish that small changes in the average remaining capacity vector will only result in small changes in the corresponding optimal price vector of the certainty equivalent problem $CE(\d_t)$.
-We then apply this Lipschitzness relation and use induction on the optimal dual prices of the certainty equivalent problem $CE(\d_t)$ to bound the difference between the adaptive and static expected equilibrium prices for each user, which gives the desired $O(\log(n))$ regret upper bound, thereby establishing our claim. \end{hproof}
+To upper bound the second term in the generic regret bound, we first apply a variable transformation to the dual of the certainty equivalent problem and leverage techniques from parametric optimization to establish a lipschitzness relation between the optimal price of the certainty equivalent Problem $CE(\d_t)$ and the vector $\d_t$.
+We then apply this Lipschitzness relation and use induction on the optimal dual prices of $CE(\d_t)$ to bound the difference between the adaptive and static expected equilibrium prices for each user, which gives the desired $O(\log(n))$ regret upper bound.

+For a complete proof of Theorem~\ref{thm:RegretCapVioAlgo4}, see Appendix~\ref{apdx:pfAlgo4}.
+We note that in addition to the tools used to analyse the algorithm in~\cite{chen2021linear} for linear programs, our regret analysis leverages the structural properties of Fisher markets and combines that with techniques from parametric optimization to establish necessary sensitivity relations for the non-linear Eisenberg-Gale program.
+Furthermore, as the counterexample used to prove Theorem~\ref{thm:lbStatic} involved a discrete distribution with finite support, Theorem~\ref{thm:RegretCapVioAlgo4} implies that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves a constant constraint violation and logarithmic regret on the distribution $\D$ in that counterexample.